CLEAN CATS, THE PRATT COLLEGE RECOVERY COMMUNITY

 How Do I Know if I'm Drinking Too Much?

 Below is a list of some common consequences of excessive drinking.
-If you have had 1 or more of these experiences, then you may be suffering from an alcohol problem.
+If you have had one or more of these experiences, then you may be misusing alcohol.

 - Missing class or being late for class due to drinking

-- Sending drunk text messages/emails to an ex-boyfriend or ex-girlfriend
+- Sending drunk text messages/emails to an ex-partner

 - Unwanted/unplanned hook-up with someone